robennals/slowpost/pages/how-it-works.md

 ## The World's Least Addictive Social Network

-You can think of Slowpost as being the world's least additive social network:
+You can think of Slowpost as being the world's least addictive social network:
 * No likes
 * No public followers
 * No feed